Water: Oil & Gas Extraction

 - Subpart F: Stripper Wells

-EPA is developing a proposed rule to address wastewater discharges produced by:
+EPA is developing a proposed rule to address wastewater pollutant discharges from onshore unconventional oil and gas extraction facilities to municipal wastewater treatment plants.

 You will need Adobe Reader to view some of the files on this page.
 See EPA's PDF page to learn more.